Abhinav-Bandaru/Prediction-of-Customer-Status/README.md

 I used dummy variables for the textual data, but make sure you keep in mind about the "dummy variable trap".

 I used GridSearchCV to train the model using various algorithms to obtain the best results.

+## I do not own this dataset.
+All rights on the dataset go to INSAID.co
+## Make sure you give credit and reference to the author in case you use it